1) The Post Award Research Administrator is responsible for identifying and remediating deviations from established account management expectations.

 9) Prioritize work in order to complete assignments on a timely basis.

-10) The individual will partner with business units/departments to monitor post-award activities (grants management), such as submitting progress reports (RPPRs); requests for no-cost extensions; obtaining sponsor approvals for major changes to project workscope or major changes to anticipated expenditures, etc.
+10) Partner with business units/departments to monitor post-award activities (grants management), such as submitting progress reports (RPPRs); requests for no-cost extensions; obtaining sponsor approvals for major changes to project workscope or major changes to anticipated expenditures, etc.

 11) Implement actions to proactively avoid problems with accounts.